Adapter Journal

 From MVP to Production Without a Rebuild

 A fast MVP should validate the product, not guarantee a rewrite.
-The trick is knowing which parts need durability from day one.
+The trick is knowing which parts need durability from day one and which can evolve later.

 Adapter Team